 Teixeira D and Parker R (2007) Analysis of P-body assembly in Saccharomyces cerevisiae.
 Mol Biol Cell 18(6):2274-87

-Abstract: Monitoring Editor: Thomas Fox Recent experiments have defined cytoplasmic foci, referred to as processing bodies (P-bodies), that contain untranslating mRNAs in conjunction with proteins involved in translation repression and mRNA decapping and degradation.
+Abstract: Recent experiments have defined cytoplasmic foci, referred to as processing bodies (P-bodies), that contain untranslating mRNAs in conjunction with proteins involved in translation repression and mRNA decapping and degradation.
 However, the order of protein assembly into P-bodies and the interactions that promote P-body assembly are unknown.
-To gain insight into how yeast P-bodies assemble we examined the P-body accumulation of Dcp1p, Dcp2p, Edc3p, Dhh1p, Pat1p, Lsm1p, Xrn1p, Ccr4p and Pop2p in deletion mutants lacking one or more P-body component.
-These experiments revealed that Dcp2p and Pat1p are required for recruitment of Dcp1p, and the Lsm1-7p complex to P-bodies, respectively.
+To gain insight into how yeast P-bodies assemble, we examined the P-body accumulation of Dcp1p, Dcp2p, Edc3p, Dhh1p, Pat1p, Lsm1p, Xrn1p, Ccr4p, and Pop2p in deletion mutants lacking one or more P-body component.
+These experiments revealed that Dcp2p and Pat1p are required for recruitment of Dcp1p and of the Lsm1-7p complex to P-bodies, respectively.
 We also demonstrate that P-body assembly is redundant and no single known component of P-bodies is required for P-body assembly, although both Dcp2p and Pat1p contribute to P-body assembly.
 In addition, our results indicate that Pat1p can be a nuclear-cytoplasmic shuttling protein and acts early in P-body assembly.
 In contrast, the Lsm1-7p complex appears to primarily function in a rate limiting step after P-body assembly in triggering decapping.
 Taken together, these results provide insight both into the function of individual proteins involved in mRNA degradation and the mechanisms by which yeast P-bodies assemble.

 Topics addressed in this paper

 Number of different genes curated to this paper: 9